ubaldot/dymoval/docs/source/model_validation_index/validation_session.rst

    low-pass filter the dataset, but avoid to use tight cutoff frequencies because that would smooth the signal too much, possibly resulting in high ACF values.
-Also, it is worth nothing that the bandwidth of a signal downstream a low-pass filter is not equal to the filter cutoff frequency.
+Also, it is worth nothing that the bandwidth of a signal downstream a first-order low-pass filter is, in general, not equal to the filter cutoff frequency.

 -  The signals may be over-sampled.
 Consider estimating the signals' bandwidths and pass this information to *dymoval* functions.